sipeed/MaixPy_DOC/docs/maixpy/en/course/advance/compile.md

 Among them, `-B goE` is the choice of version, and the optional items are `dan, bit, bit_mic, goE, goD, maixduino, kd233, auto` indicating the burning method, which has a lot to do with the specific hardware.

--Bit usually corresponds to the chip using CH340.
+- Bit usually corresponds to the chip using CH340.

--maixduino usually corresponds to the chip using CH552.
+- maixduino usually corresponds to the chip using CH552.

 Specifically, you can try a variety of options, and you can also choose the BAUDRATE option of burning frequency 115200 and 1.500000.
 Of course, no matter which configuration, as long as it can be burned in, you need to check the help description of -h for more usage methods.